Tierra Santa – a Christian theme park

 Tierra Santa, Buenos Aires, Argentina

 The centrepiece of the theme park’s regular events is the hourly resurrection of Jesus.
-An 18-metre high statue rises from within a mountain while ‘Hallelujah’ booms from the speakers.
+An 18-metre-high statue rises from within a mountain while ‘Hallelujah’ booms from the speakers.

-Although there was a mechanical problem that delayed his rising slightly when I was there.
+However, there was a mechanical problem that delayed his rising slightly when I was there.

 Perhaps it was a reminder of the limits of technology in a world where miracles no longer exist.
 As was the plane which took off from the airport right next to Tierra Santa and drowned out the choir of angels as Christ was finally resurrected.